PeterShaws/nvim-setup/README.md

    ```

 2. `cd` into `~/.config/nvim`
-3. Launch NeoVim
-4. Wait for Lazy's UI to appear, then quit NeoVim
-5. Launch NeoVim again and wait for Lazy to sync all plugins
+3. Launch NeoVim and wait for Lazy's UI to appear, then wait for it to sync all
-6. Relaunch NeoVim and hope for the best
+plugins
+6. You should be good to go; if not, relaunch NeoVim

+## Dependencies

+1. `nodejs`/`npm`
+2. `lazygit`